Skip to content

 Verification Algorithm

-An MPCP verifier MUST perform the following steps before accepting settlement.
+The Trust Gateway MUST perform the following steps before submitting an XRPL transaction.

 Step 0 — Verify Authorization Artifact Signatures